brite-code/brite/tests/checker/function_type.ite.md

 - (36:4-36:5) Can not change the type of `a` because an `Int` is not a `Bool`.
   - (21:18-21:21) `Int`
   - (36:32-36:36) `Bool`
-- (37:4-37:5) Can not change the type of `b` because we have one argument but we need two.
+- (37:4-37:5) Can not change the type of `b` because we have two arguments but we only need one.
+  - (22:6-22:26) two arguments
   - (37:7-37:24) one argument
-  - (22:6-22:26) two arguments
 - (37:4-37:5) Can not change the type of `b` because a `Bool` is not an `Int`.
   - (37:11-37:15) `Bool`
   - (22:10-22:13) `Int`